 NAD Therapy in NYC

 When delivered by IV infusion, NAD therapy can quickly boost available NAD, sending it directly to your blood vessels and heart cells without intervention by your digestive system.
 Regular NAD therapy combined with healthy lifestyle practices like exercise, sunlight exposure, sleep and a nutrient-dense diet can help rejuvenate the cells throughout your body and keep your body’s systems fully functioning.

 Optimizing your NAD levels as you age can profoundly impact your quality of life, enabling you to maintain your independence and participate in your favorite activities.
 NAD therapy promotes health not only in your heart, but in other vital organs and tissues throughout your body.

 Reduced cardiovascular performance is not inevitable as you age.
 You can be proactive in fighting heart and vascular disease by boosting your NAD levels.
-Invita Cryo NYC in Manhattan is your clinic of choice for NAD therapy in NYC.
+InVita Wellness in Manhattan is your clinic of choice for NAD therapy in NYC.
 Regular NAD treatments can help you stay young and vital at any age, so you can enjoy your life to the fullest.

 Schedule an Appointment Today

 Lin, Qiuzhen, et al. “NAD+ and Cardiovascular Diseases.”
 Clinica Chimica Acta (2021).